Sport in Hamburg

-This article covers Sport in Hamburg, Germany — its history and role as part of the city's culture, both on a recreational and professional level.
+This article covers sport in Hamburg, Germany — its history and role as part of the city's culture, both on a recreational and professional level.
 Over the last some 125 years, many international tournaments and championships were held here.

 The main sports governing body in Hamburg, the Hamburg Sport Federation (Hamburger Sportbund, HSB) represents over 500,000 member in some 780 sport clubs.
 About 60 teams from Hamburg are playing in German first leagues (Bundesliga), the two best known clubs from Hamburg would be the Hamburger SV and the FC St. Pauli, both men's first teams playing in the German football leagues.

 History

 Sport in Hamburg has a long and distinguished history.
 Hamburg sport clubs were instrumental in introducing British sports to Germany, or in some cases the continent as a whole.
 Next to ball and equestrian sports, water sports play an important role in Hamburg.
 Some of the founders of the German Football Association (DFB) came from Hamburg.
 One of the world's oldest rowing clubs is based in Hamburg.

 The Vierländer Schützengesellschaft (approximate translation: Vierlande Shooting Club) is one of the oldest still existing organisation in Hamburg.
 It was established in 1592.
 In 1830 the Hamburg Chess Club (Hamburger Schachklub, HSK or HSK von 1830) was founded.

 Der Hamburger Ruder Club was founded in 1836, as one of the oldest rowing clubs in the world.
 In 1934 it was merged with the Germania Ruder Club (GRC), to form Der Hamburger und Germania Ruder Club (HGRC).
 The Germania Ruder Club's coxed fours won rowing at the 1900 Summer Olympics in Paris.

-On January 20, 1900, the FC Association 1893 Hamburg and FC Eintracht Altona were two of 86 founders of the German Football Association.
+On 20 January 1900, the FC Association 1893 Hamburg and FC Eintracht Altona were two of 86 founders of the German Football Association.
 As old as the history of sports clubs in Hamburg, as old is the history of competing and hosting tournaments.
-The 3rd Chess Olympiad organized by the German Chess Federation took place between July 13 and July 27, 1930, in Hamburg.
+The 3rd Chess Olympiad organized by the German Chess Federation took place between 13 and 27 July 1930, in Hamburg.
 12 players from the Hamburg Chess Club won the German Team Championship in 1956 and 1958.
 In 1987 the Hamburg Chess Club were German Cup winner (Pokalsieger).

-For the 2006 World Cup the Volksparkstadion became a FIFA World Cup Stadium for five matches, among others the quarter-finals Italy vs. Ukraine on June 30, 2006.
+For the 2006 World Cup the Volksparkstadion became a FIFA World Cup Stadium for five matches, among others the quarter-finals Italy vs. Ukraine on 30 June 2006.
 Boxing for international titles like the heavyweight championship of the International Boxing Federation in 2003 and 2008 between Tony Thompson and Wladimir Klitschko were held in Hamburg.

 In July 2008 the Fourth World University Championship for beach volleyball was held in Hamburg.

 The Team Hamburg Beijing for the 2008 Summer Olympics consisted of 48 athletes.
 In 2010 the UEFA Cup final was held at the Volksparkstadion.
 As of March 2015, Hamburg is in the process of submitting an application to host the 2024 Summer Olympics, a bid supported by the German Olympic Sports Confederation (DOSB).